eguzmanleano30/Business_Analysis/Linear_Regression.md

 ### Model refinement and selection

 The analysis of the Sephora data using linear regression explored various models to determine which factors most significantly influence customer affection, as measured by the love variable.
-Two criteria, Ra^2 (adjusted R-squared) and Cp (Mallow's Cp), were employed to assess model performance.
+Two criteria, $R^2_a$ (adjusted R-squared) and $C_p$ (Mallow's Cp), were employed to assess model performance.
 Among the models tested, model six was identified as optimal according to both criteria.
 This model incorporates six predictors: rating, log number of reviews, log price, log value price, exclusivity, and limited edition.
 It achieved an adjusted R-squared of 0.730 and a Cp value of 7, suggesting it has substantial explanatory power while effectively balancing complexity and fit.
 This comprehensive approach ensures that the selected model provides a robust framework for understanding the dynamics of customer preferences on Sephora’s platform.

-**Result of examination of all best models using Ra2 criterion**
+**Result of examination of all best models using $R^2_a$ criterion**

 ```{r}
 # Create a design matrix with variables VA1, VA7, and VA10